vsoch/vsoch.github.io/_posts/2019/2019-10-03-regression-wasm.md

 ## Download Data

 This of course is a very superficial overview, you would want to download the full model data to get more detail:
-The "Download Results" will appear after you generate any kind of plot, and it downloads a text file with the model output.
+The "Download Result" button (shown in the images above) will appear after you generate any kind of plot, and it downloads a text file with the model output.
 Here is an example:

 ```text